-The Country Music Awards of Australia recognise, celebrate and honour outstanding achievement in Australian Country Music.
+The Country Music Awards of Australia (the Golden Guitar Awards) recognise, celebrate and honour outstanding achievement in Australian country music.

-The awards are the major activity of Country Music Australia (CMAA).
+The awards are the major activity of the Country Music Association of Australia Inc (CMAA).
 The Awards presentations are accompanied by a star-studded gala concert featuring outstanding Australian country music and some of our newest rising stars.
 The Country Music Awards of Australia is the nation’s longest running music awards concert and the pinnacle event of the Tamworth Country Music Festival.

 THE HISTORY OF THE AWARDS

 The Awards were first held in 1973 in Tamworth, one of New South Wales’ major regional centres, around the same time the city began promoting itself as Australia’s Home of Country Music.
 Since they began the Awards have played the key role in developing and promoting Australian country music.
 Under the CMAA, they continue to grow and develop as the primary focus for country music in Australia.
 Originally, the Awards were staged in the historic Tamworth Town Hall with a capacity audience of around 1,000.
 Over the years, the Awards venue has ranged from school halls to a giant ‘big top’ and converted factory.
 Since 1999, they have been presented in Country Music Capital’s $6 million Tamworth Regional Entertainment & Conference Centre (TRECC) in front of a capacity audience of 5,000 fans, artists, industry people and visitors.
 The CMAA Awards recognise and promote excellence in Australian country music songwriting, performance and recording.

 Today the famous Golden Guitar trophies, which sparkle on the stage at the Country Music Awards Of Australia, are recognised all over the nation as a symbol of country music and Tamworth.
 Over forty years ago they were just an idea.